Mayur-Wasnik/Hangman/README.md

 - `scores.json` - created when you save a score (appended as an array of records)
 - `README.md` - this file

-Want changes?

-- I can change the point values, make the hint configurable, or add a high-score display.
-Tell me which you prefer.